CPT-odd Photon in Vacuum-Orthogonal Model: Special Model Analysis

 As promised, the nonconventional roots are explicitly spurious.
 Again, like the result in the isotropic limit, the spurious nature is given by the first term which is expected to remain at all orders, where consideration of higher orders will simply bring higher order perturbative terms into the equation.
 This is analogous to \refe{3.4} of \refs{\cite{Shreck2013}}, which is the result of a similar calculation within CPT-even sector of {\it nm}SME.

-The possibility $\hat{k}_{AF}^{(bf)}$ being explicitly shown to be spurious, as well as $\hat{k}_{AF}^{(np)}$ being physically irrelevant, the only option for $\hat{k}_{AF}$ remains to be $\hat{k}_{AF}^{(cn)}$, which was deduced at the end of \refp{\ref{s:VODR}} and expressed as vacuum orthogonal model being vacuum orthogonal at all orders.
+The result is simply that $\hat{k}_{AF}^{(cn)}$ is the only option for the current vacuum orthogonal model, which was deduced at the end of \refp{\ref{s:VODR}} and expressed as vacuum orthogonal model being vacuum orthogonal at all orders.
 However, the question of whether there indeed exists a nontrivial coefficient subspace\footnote{The trivial coefficient subspace would be the null set, which indicates no Lorentz violation whatsoever in the vacuum orthogonal model of {\it nm}SME photon sector.} which satisfies the necessary conditions in \reft{\ref{Table-vos}} is not addressed.

 We explicitly showed that\footnote{See the details in \refa{\ref{App:COD5VOCS}}.} there indeed exists such a nontrivial coefficient subspace, which we shall denote as $\vok_{AF}^{(5cn)}$.
 In this notation, $AF$ indicates that the coefficient space is CPT-odd, negation diacritic stands for vacuum-orthogonal model, 5 is the operator dimension and $cn$ denotes that the resultant dispersion relation is conventional.
-Consequently, $\vok_{AF}^{(5cn)}$ reads as \emph{the coefficient subspace of leading order vacuum orthogonal model of {\it nm}SME CPT-odd photon}\footnote{We need not to refer to the conventional nature of the resultant solutions of this coefficient subspace as there are no other physical solutions for this model; hence, there will be no terms like $\vok_{AF}^{(5bf)}$ or $\vok_{AF}^{(5np)}$.
-Yet, $cn$ should be there to make a distinction from already-existing LVT $\vok_{AF}^{(5)}$.}.
+Consequently, $\vok_{AF}^{(5cn)}$ reads as \emph{the coefficient subspace of leading order vacuum orthogonal model of {\it nm}SME CPT-odd modified photon with conventional solutions}.

 In this subspace, with \refe{47} of \refs{\cite{Kostelecky2009}}, $(\hat{k}_{AF})_0$ can be shown to take the form

 where contributions of $(\vok_{AF}^{(5)})^{(0B)}_{20m}$ and $(\vok_{AF}^{(5)})^{(0B)}_{00m}$ cancel one another.
 As $\prescript{}{0}{Y}_{jm}$ are ordinary spherical harmonics, we can rewrite this as